SIUE-ITS/cluster-docs/docs/user_guides/hpc_basics/getting_started.md

 >
 > Each job is assigned a unique job identifier.
 It is sufficient to use only the numeric portion of the job ID when referencing a job or submitting a ticket.
 >
-> In the example below, the job 3271 has been placed in the "main" partition (PARTITION) based on its requested time of 1 hour:
+> In the example below, the job 3271 has been placed in the "general" partition (PARTITION) based on its requested time of 1 hour:
 >
 > ```
-> squeue -u ttrojan
+> squeue -u cougar
 > JOBID PARTITION     NAME     USER ST       TIME  NODES NODELIST(REASON)
 > 3271      main   my.job    cougar  R      35:58      1 cc-cpu-01
 > ```